thedersen/backbone.validation/README.md

 ### Validation binding

-The philosophy behind this plugin, is that you should be able to reuse your validation rules both to validate your model and to validate  form input, as well as providing a simple way of notifying users about errors when they are populating forms.
+The philosophy behind this way of using the plugin, is that you should be able to reuse your validation rules both to validate your model and to validate form input, as well as providing a simple way of notifying users about errors when they are populating forms.
 For this to work, you need to bind your view.
 The validation binding code is executed with a call to `Backbone.Validation.bind(view)`.

 There are several places that it can be called from, depending on your circumstances.